decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 **Prerequisites:**

-- Use either the latest [dcrinstall](/getting-started/install-guide.md#dcrinstall) or [Binary Release archive](/getting-started/install-guide.md#binary-releases) archive to install `dcrwallet`.
+- Use the latest [dcrinstall](/getting-started/install-guide.md#dcrinstall) to install `dcrwallet`.
+Additional steps will be required if another installation method was used.
-- Review how the launch commands for the Command Prompt (Windows) and Bash (OSX/Linux) shells differ [here](/getting-started/cli-differences.md).
+- Review how the launch commands for the Command Prompt (Windows) and Bash (OSX/Linux) shells, and the home directories differ [here](/getting-started/cli-differences.md).
 - [Setup dcrd](/getting-started/user-guides/dcrd-setup.md) and have it running in the background.

 ---

 `dcrwallet` is the daemon that handles Decred wallet functionality for a single user.
 It manages all of your accounts, addresses, and transactions; tracks balances across addresses; and allows stakeholders to participate in Proof-of-Stake voting.

+In order to run `dcrwallet`, a `wallet.db` must exist within `dcrwallet`'s home directory.
+In order for that file to exist, you must create a new wallet. `dcrinstall` automatically starts the creation process.
+If you delete your wallet.db or used another installation process, you'll have to run the [manual wallet creation command](#manual-wallet-creation-command).

 ---